julelang/jule/README.md

 With the help of this API, it is very easy to write C++ codes that can be fully integrated into Jule.
 <ol></ol> <!-- for space -->
 <img src="./docs/images/cpp_interop.png"/>

-<h2 id="what-is-julec">What is JuleC?</h2>
-JuleC is the name of the reference compiler for the Jule programming language.
-It is the original compiler of the Jule programming language.
-The features that JuleC has is a representation of the official and must-have features of the Jule programming language.
-This is sort of a standard for the Jule programming language and represents the minimum competency that unofficial compilers should have.

 <h2 id="future-changes">Future Changes</h2>
 JuleC is in early development and currently iy can only be built from source.